dsikar/BT0417C-configuration/README.md

 ## Wiring

-The BT0417C is a breakout board for the
 ![BT0417C Wiring](images/BT0417C-wiring.png)

 Wire ground (green) and +5V (red) from your breadboard to the UNO (the actual labels will be written at the back of the BT0417C).
-Once the module is powered up, the
+Once the module is powered up, a blinking LED indicates that Bluetooth radio is functional but device is not paired.
+Once it is paired, the LED will stay on and stop blinking.

 ## Configuring